 IRB Application Review Process:

-IRB approval is required before human subjects research can begin (including recruitment).
-Studies which qualify for approval under expedited review or exempt status are reviewed by the IRB Chair or designee.
+IRB approval is required before human subjects research can begin (including recruitment activities).
+Studies which qualify for approval under expedited review or exempt status are reviewed by the IRB Chair or a designee.
 Protocols determined to require review by the full IRB committee will be scheduled for the next scheduled IRB meeting.
 See Overview of the IRB Submission and Review Process for a detailed discussion of the submission and review process.

 Human Subjects Protection Training Requirements:

-Prior to submitting an IRB Application or adding a new personnel to the research team, the SBS-IRB requires researchers to complete an ethical and regulatory training course in the conduct of human-subjects protections research.
-SBS IRB will accept completed NIH training certifcates but prefer that researchers complete the CITI Training Modules.
-New researchers and students should include training certificates in research protocols or personnel amendment applications.
+Prior to submitting an IRB Application or adding new personnel to the research team, the SBS-IRB requires researchers to complete an ethical and regulatory training course in the conduct of human subjects research.
+For more information on human subjects training requirements, see the guidance at Human Subjects Protection Training Requirement

 Using AURA-IRB online system for IRB Applications: